 Stanley is also close to the Tarkine Wilderness Area, some of Tasmania’s best wilderness and the Tarkine Drive.

-Stanley is a 1-hr drive (75 km) west of Burnie.
+Stanley is a one-hour drive 75 kilometres west of Burnie.